jayreddy040-510/Covid_Data_Visualizer/README.md

 ##Background
 ---
 ---
 Visualizes data around COVID, tracking increases and falls in key elements.
-I especially would like to track vaccine adverse event reporting to indicate a lack of adverse event in contrary to certain bipartisan narratives.
-If there is enough interesting data, I would ideally like to make the entire visualizer and page using the VAERS sub database of the CDC's WONDER database.
-VAERS reports on vaccine events and is a self-reporting system so it tracks a lot of interesting data.
-The VAERS database is updated monthly by the CDC.
+I especially would like to track vaccine rates and booster rates when compared across the country.
+The goal for the project is to choose an API that is regularly updated and robust enough to depict a good snapshot of contemporary COVID vaccination efforts.
+The tool will be designed to be responsive, user-friendly, visually appealing, and completely dynamic - connecting to strong, thorough, and present-day data.
+If there is enough interesting data, I would like to show multiple snapshots of COVID Vaccination - answering a question akin to 'How many people in a state are COVID vaccination hesitant?'

 Functionality and MVP's